Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: More Comparisons with Existing Methods

+\textbf{Detailed Comparison on POPE under VCD Settings}.
+We report the detailed performance on POPE in Table~\ref{tab:POPE} with nucleus sampling under VCD settings for further comparison.
+As presented in the table, CMAC leads to performance improvement on both precision and recall on most of setups, which demonstrates the generalization capability of CMAC to generate both precise and comprehensive responses.

+\textbf{GPT-4o Assisted Evaluation}.
 To assess the effectiveness of our method in mitigating hallucination beyond object existence during long-sequence generation, we conducted open evaluations of LVLM-generated responses using GPT-4o, as presented in Table~\ref{tab:gpt4o}.
 Following PAI~\cite{liu2024paying}, we sampled 50 images from the COCO dataset for image captioning tasks.
-Unlike PAI, which employs GPT4-V, we utilized the recently released GPT-4o to evaluate generated responses in terms of accuracy and detailedness.
+Unlike PAI, which employs GPT4-V, we utilized the recently released GPT-4o to evaluate generated responses in terms of accuracy and detail.
 The GPT-4o prompts were designed in alignment with the structure in PAI~\cite{liu2024paying}.
-We compare our method with the baseline method and existing decoding methods, including VCD\cite{leng2024mitigating} and ICD\cite{wang2024mitigating}.
+We compare our method with the baseline method and existing decoding methods, including VCD~\cite{leng2024mitigating} and ICD~\cite{wang2024mitigating}.
 Our proposed method achieved superior GPT-4o scores compared to baseline and existing decoding approaches, reflecting its robustness under a more comprehensive evaluation framework.
 These results highlight the enhanced capability of our approach to generate more accurate and detailed responses for image captioning tasks.